In this article

 Security is another prominent aspect of the performance test tool aqua.
 It has over 100 separate user permissions rather than predefined access levels; both SAML and LDAP are supported for user management.
 On-premise instances can be entirely handled by the client and completely isolated from aqua.
 The extensively documented REST API implementation uses oauth2 tokens for authentication, which means you can connect any third-party tool without breaching security regulations.

 The main criticism for aqua is mostly about reporting and interface-based feature differences.
-Reports, while offering great depth, can be a bit tricky to set up and require the ALM licence to create new templates.
-Some features of the desktop client may be unavailable in the web version, but patch notes indicate progress there (most recently adding Agile functionality).
+Reports, while offering great depth, can be a bit tricky to set up.
+Exclusive desktop client functionality is a thing of the past now, as most features have been ported to the web version.

 The bread and butter of QA Cube are customisable dashboards.
 Another key selling point is predictive analytics.
 The company claims it will help identify potential points of failure and make testing more efficient.
 Alas, the same tech cannot be used for software development, since QA Cube is a test management but not ALM solution.